GNOME/gimp-macos-build/README.md

 ## Managing the Circle CI build ##

-The Circle CI build and its interaction with JHBuild create some specific issues that a packager needs to be aware of.
+The Circle CI build creates some specific issues that a packager needs to be aware of.

 ### Circle CI Issues that have been worked around ###

 #### Build timelimit ####

-Build jobs have a strict time limit of 1 hour.
+Build jobs have a strict time limit of 3 hours.
 As soon as a job takes longer, it is canceled.

-Due to this, and the fact that the build as a whole takes much more than an hour, creative measures have had to be taken.
+Due to this, and the fact that a full build takes much more than 3 hours, creative measures have had to be taken.

-**Note** Additionally, There is a hard limit on the length of a single build step.
-If a step takes longer than an hour it simply can't be build in Circle CI.
-For this reason, support for Webkit has had to be dropped.

-#### JHBuild not detecting changes ####
+#### Length of build ####

-Because of JHBuild's architecture, certain changes to packages it is building, are not detected at build time.
-This means that the build can become out of date and a full cache-break build will have to be undertaken.

-Examples of things that JHBuild does not detect:

-- A new patch file being added or removed (they are stored in directory `patches`)
-- Changes to environment variables (such a `CFLAGS`) (are typically declared in `.circleci/config.yml`)
-- Changes to the build command (set out in `.circleci/config.yml`)

-Examples of things that JHBuild does detect:

-- A new URL/version of a package
-- New commits on a git based repo
-- Changes in a dependency
+A full build (including all dependencies) takes more than 3 hours, meaning it is very expensive to rebuild from scratch on every commit.

-### Fixes for these problems ###
+### Fixes for problems ###

 In order to fix the above problems, the following has been done:

-- **Timeouts** The build has been split into multiple jobs, each of which can take up to an hour.
+- **Timeouts** The build has been split into multiple jobs, each of which can take up to 3 hours.
   Before each job the build environment is stood up.
 Additionally the cache is loaded to provide the results of the previous jobs (build steps) as well as previous builds.
 This takes about 5 minutes to set up for each job.
-- **JHBuild cannot detect certain changes** The full cache is broken by changing the first part of the cache key [see below for caching principles] whenever a change to the patch files (`patches` directory) occurs.
-This is done automatically.
+- **Length of build** The full cache is broken by changing the first part of the cache key [see below for caching principles] whenever the file `./ports/cache_break` is changed.
-- **cache is not updated when changes to build occur** Even though JHBuild detects the build change, the CircleCI caching mechanism needs to be alerted to save an update version of the cache.
-This is done whenever a change to `modulesets` or `.circleci/config.yml` occurs.
-It is done by changing the last part of the cache key.
-This is done automatically.

-**Note** These changes only relate to the build steps, not to setting up the build environment.
-If changes are required, the cache keys will have to be modified for the build step, manually.
+  This will trigger a full build of everthing from scratch and will take north of 3 hours to complete.
+  Recommended only in extreme circumstances.
+- **caching** The cache is saved on every build step, due to the need for any changes to pass to the next build step.
+This can take from 5 to 30 minutes as the full cache weighs in at a whopping 6.8GB.
+This is way above the recommended limit of Circle CI but is unavoidable due to the build time limits.

 ### Caching to get around build timelimit ###